Skip to article frontmatterSkip to article content

 2D orientation/rotation

 Orientations/rotations in 2D can be defined in many different ways.
 In this tutorial, we will address the special orthogonal group for two dimensions, i.e., SO(2).
-As you have learned in theory, the rotations are defined, in this representation, as a matrix
+These rotations are defined, in this representation, as a matrix

-where the identity rotation means no rotation, hence, for any frame Fa\mathcal{F}_a,
+The identity rotation means no rotation.
+For any frame Fa\mathcal{F}_a,

 Raa=I2.\mymatrix{R}^{a}_{a} = \mymatrix{I}_2.